EduLib's Multi-Platform Software Solution CERTivity KeyStores Manager Reaches Version 1.2 Introducing Many New Features and Improving Usability

 EduLib releases CERTivity 1.2, which offers support to view CRL/CSR files, an improved certificates management in certificate chains, trust validation customization and other usability features for working with cryptographic keys and PKI domain.

-May 16, 2013 (Newswire.com) - EduLib, a privately held software development company from Craiova, Romania announces the release of the latest version of CERTivity KeyStores Manager - CERTivity 1.2, an improved version that provides new useful features, updates and bug fixes.
+Online, May 16, 2013 (Newswire.com) - EduLib, a privately held software development company from Craiova, Romania announces the release of the latest version of CERTivity KeyStores Manager - CERTivity 1.2, an improved version that provides new useful features, updates and bug fixes.

 "CERTivity 1.2 is an incredibly enhanced version of our KeyStores Manager tool and it takes us one step closer to achieving our goal to offer to users complete solutions in the Public Key Infrastructure domain as well, making Cryptographic Keys Management and Digital Signing more accessible and more user friendly than ever through its easy to use and intuitive graphic interface", said Mihai Popa, CEO at EduLib.